wintercounter/mhy/docs/built-ins/boot.md

   * `default`: react
 * `template`: what template should be loaded.
   * `default`: default
-* `-o, --output`: path where the template should be booted.
+* `-o, --output`: path where the template should be boot.
   * `default`: ''

 Examples: